ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 ### 4.2.
 Training ImageNetTE

-In a first step, the model implemented in PyTorch was trained on ImageNetTE.
+In the first step, the model implemented in PyTorch was trained on ImageNetTE.
 This is the most similar dataset to ImageNet, which was the dataset used in the original paper [[1]](#1)).
 More precisely, it is a subset containing 10 classes of the original ImageNet dataset [[4]](#4).
-As it is not integrated in the PyTorch datasets, the training and validation images were downloaded online [[4]](#4) and were inserted in the same folder as the Python file for training the EfficientNetV2-s model.
+As it is not integrated into the PyTorch datasets, the training and validation images were downloaded online [[4]](#4) and were inserted in the same folder as the Python file for training the EfficientNetV2-s model.

 First, in order to be able to use images from a downloaded folder for training the model, the *ImageFolder* training function needed to be imported from torchvision.
 This was done as follows.